1 Part Course |

 • Illustrative case study: reduced exit valuation and buyer interest resulting from sustainability-related market concerns

-Redcliffe’s course trainer has over a decade of experience across investment banking, financial training and sustainable finance, working with financial institutions, investment platforms and advisory teams globally.
-His background spans core investment banking activities including valuation, financial modelling, transaction structuring and capital markets.
-In addition to his transaction experience, the trainer has been actively involved in sustainability and impact-focused initiatives, working at the intersection of capital allocation, policy and long-term value creation.
+Alongside his transaction experience, our sustainable investment banking lead has been involved in sustainability and impact-focused initiatives, working at the intersection of capital allocation, policy and long-term value creation.
 This gives him a practical perspective on how sustainability considerations are increasingly influencing investment decisions, financing conditions and exit outcomes.

-• Identify key sustainability risks and opportunities relevant to M&A and capital markets transactions
+• Identify key sustainability risks and opportunities in M&A and capital markets transactions.

-• Apply sustainability thinking to transaction decision-making and deal structuring and investment committee discussions
+• Apply sustainability thinking to transaction decision-making, deal structuring, and investment committee discussions.

-• Finance professionals seeking a practical understanding of sustainability considerations in transactions and investments — from valuations, performance and financing to exit, returns and value creation
+• Finance professionals seeking a practical understanding of sustainability considerations in transactions and investments.
+Particularly for valuations, performance and financing to exit, returns and value creation

 • Investment Banking Analysts, Associates and Vice Presidents